-Global online TV and video revenues (over fixed broadband networks) will reach $34.99 billion in 2018, a massive increase from the $3.98 billion recorded in 2010 and the $15.94 billion expected in 2013, according to the Online TV and Video Forecasts report from Digital TV Research.
-By 2018, 520 million homes in 40 countries will watch online television and video (both paid-for and ad-supported), up from 182 million in 2010.
+Global online TV and video revenues (over fixed broadband networks for 51 countries) will reach $42.34 billion in 2020; up from $3.96 billion recorded in 2010 and the $19.03 billion expected in 2014, according to a new report from Digital TV Research.

-Online TV and video advertising has been the key driver for the OTT sector, with revenues of $7.4 billion expected in 2013, up from $2.4 billion in 2010.
-Rapid advertising expenditure growth will continue, to reach a global total of $16.4 billion in 2018.
-However, advertising’s share of total OTT revenues will fall from 60.6% in 2010 to 46.9% in 2018.
+Online TV and video advertising has been the key driver for the OTT sector, with revenues of $8.3 billion expected in 2014, up from $2.4 billion in 2010.
+Rapid advertising expenditure growth will continue, to reach a global total of $18.1 billion in 2020.

-Published in October 2013, this 115-page PDF report comes in six parts:
+Published in September 2014, this 160-page PDF and excel report comes in six parts: